theagentwo-wq/New-KPI-Dashboard/README.md

 # Install all project dependencies
 npm install

-# Install the Netlify CLI globally if you haven't already
+# Install the Firebase CLI globally if you haven't already
-npm install -g netlify-cli
+npm install -g firebase-tools
 ```

 ### 3. Configure Your API Keys